yeonsw/RankEncoder/README.md

 Please see [README.md](https://github.com/yeonsw/RankEncoder/tree/main/code/SimCSE_RankEncoder) at code/SimCSE\_RankEncoder

 ### PromptBERT-RankEncoder
-We will upload the implementation for PromptBERT-RankEnocder soon
+We will upload the implementation of PromptBERT-RankEnocder soon

 ### SNCSE-RankEncoder
-We will upload the implementation for SNCSE-RankEnocder soon
+We will upload the implementation of SNCSE-RankEnocder soon

 ## Code Reference
 https://github.com/princeton-nlp/SimCSE